What to See in Turin in One Day: Is Turin Worth Visiting?

 Fun fact: Why are there two churches right next to each other on Piazza San Carlo?
 Because in 17th-century Turin, one church just wasn’t enough to show off the power of the Catholic Church!
 Santa Cristina and San Carlo Borromeo were built by different religious orders, and they’re basically architectural twins.
 Together, they make the square look like it’s got its life together—even if we all know it was just a bit of ecclesiastical one-upmanship.

-I recommend grabbing a quick caffé e cornetto (coffee and croissant) in under the arches of the arcade buildings to enjoy the quiet morning atmosphere—because it will end soon.
+I recommend grabbing a quick caffé e cornetto (coffee and croissant) under the arches of the arcade buildings to enjoy the quiet morning atmosphere—because it will end soon.
 Try the Stratta dal 1836, a pastry shop that’s been around since 1836 and made goodies for the royals!

 Getting caffé e cornetto in Turin, Italy